Want Additional Training?

 ESG 6100 - Technology and University Teaching (in English) - Online course

 ESG 8300 – Practicum in University Teaching - Usually offered over the Fall and Winter semesters

-The Faculty of Graduate and Postdoctoral Studies also Offers a course on Community Outreach and Media Relations that may be of interest (ESG5310 – Community Outreach and Media Relations in the Sciences.
+The Office of the Vice-Provost, Graduate and Postdoctoral Studies also Offers a course on Community Outreach and Media Relations that may be of interest (ESG5310 – Community Outreach and Media Relations in the Sciences.